Indian cricket team in Sri Lanka in 2017

 The India cricket team toured Sri Lanka between July and September 2017 to play three Test matches, five One Day Internationals (ODIs) and a Twenty20 International match.
 Ahead of the Test series, the teams played a two-day warm-up match in Colombo.

 Dinesh Chandimal was appointed the new Test captain of Sri Lanka following Sri Lanka's ODI defeat to Zimbabwe earlier in the month.
 However, before the first Test, Chandimal contracted pneumonia, ruling him out of the match.
 Rangana Herath was later confirmed as captain of the side for the first Test.
 Chandimal returned to the squad as captain for the second Test.
 India won the Test series 3–0.
 It was India's first whitewash away from home in a series of three Tests or more.
 It was also the first time they had won three Tests in an away series since beating New Zealand 3–1 in 1967–68.

 The second ODI of the series in Pallekele was Sri Lanka's 800th ODI match.
-India won the first three ODIs, therefore winning the series, and was their eighth consecutive ODI series win against Sri Lanka.
+India won the first three ODIs, therefore winning the series.
+It was their eighth consecutive ODI series win against Sri Lanka.
 This defeat, along with previous defeats against Zimbabwe and Bangladesh, prompted the Sri Lanka selection committee to resign.
-India went on to win the ODI series 5–0 and was the first time Sri Lanka had suffered a whitewash at home in ODIs.
+India went on to win the ODI series 5–0; this was the first time Sri Lanka had suffered a whitewash at home in ODIs.
 India won the one-off T20I match by 7 wickets, thus completing a 9-0 clean sweep against Sri Lanka in all three formats of international cricket in a bilateral series.